My Budget+ is a personal finance and budgeting app designed for iOS.

 I was asked to direct a team of designers and programmers, to build a simple, but comprehensive money management tool, that is effortless and easy to use.
-The app will be able to track the users money usage, create budgets and calculate net worth, all in one place.
+The app will track the users money usage, create budgets and calculate net worth, all in one place.

 I was charged with constructing a UI that was intuitive and non-threatening.
 The app needs to be easy to navigate and use by anyone, no matter their financial understanding, with a clean and progressive design.

 RESEARCH & PLAN

 User Research - We conducted thorough user research to created the right user experience, which meant having complete understanding what the user wanted from a money management tool.
 After initial interviews with financial planners and ordinary app users alike, I determined that most users were looking for a tool that took the guess work out of tracking their money, and they wanted a simple fill in the blanks format that summaries their finances automatically.

 Competitive Research - I, with my team, researched the top money management tools found in the app store and on the web and determined that most only focused on one area or another.
 They either tracking finances or managed budgets, but there was no comprehensive app that did everything well.